President of the College, Thomas R. Bailey

 Secretary to the College & Chief of Staff, Katie Conway

-Dr. Katie Conway is Chief of Staff in the Office of the President at Teachers College, Columbia University, where she was previously the Deputy Chief of Staff and a Doctoral Research Fellow.
-She is also a Coterminous Assistant Professor in the program in Higher & Postsecondary Education at TC, where she has taught since she received her doctorate from the same program in 2012.
+Dr. Katie Conway is Secretary of the College and Chief of Staff in the Office of the President at Teachers College, Columbia University.
+She is also Associate Professor (coterminous) in the program in Higher & Postsecondary Education at TC.
 Prior to coming to TC, Katie worked at Columbia University, most recently as the Director of Academic Affairs for the Columbia University Medical Center and, before that, in institutional research and strategic planning for the undergraduate schools.
-Her research considers ideas of success and satisfaction in the pre- tenure career, with a recent focus on the role of family in that equation.
-She has published and presented on these topics in academic and professional contexts.
+Her research considers ideas of success and satisfaction in the faculty career.
 In addition to her doctorate, she holds an MA and an EdM from TC and a BA from Columbia College, Columbia University.

 (Website: TC Faculty Profile)